Al Wilson (offensive lineman): Post-football life

 Since his retirement, Wilson has been active in the Duncan, British Columbia, community, and has sponsored charity events and golf tournaments.
 Wilson has also spent the past 10 years coaching the Windsor Dukes Football team out of North Vancouver, British Columbia.
 His coaching has helped the Dukes claim the title of Provincial Champions seven times in the past 10 years.

 On Oct.
 18, 2008, Wilson was part of the inaugural group inducted into the Duncan/North Cowichan Sports Wall of Fame.

+He is married to former curler Robin Wilson.